Takeo Miki

-Takeo Miki (三木 武夫, Miki Takeo) was a Japanese politician who served as Prime Minister of Japan from 1974 until 1976.
+Takeo Miki (三木 武夫, Miki Takeo) was a Japanese politician who served as Prime Minister of Japan from 1974 to 1976.

+A native of Tokushima Prefecture, Miki was educated at Meiji University and the University of Southern California.
+He was first elected to the National Diet in 1937, and after the war was leader of the National Cooperative Party, serving as communications minister from 1947 to 1948 under Tetsu Katayama.
+Miki later joined the Liberal Democratic Party and served as transportation minister under Ichirō Hatoyama, held posts in the cabinets of Nobusuke Kishi and Hayato Ikeda, and served as international trade and industry minister in 1965–1966 and foreign minister in 1966–1968 under Eisaku Satō.
+Miki became prime minister in 1974 upon the resignation of Kakuei Tanaka, who had faced allegations of corruption, but his attempts to pass anti-monopoly legislation and political funding laws failed amid opposition from within his party.
+Miki announced a "1 percent of GDP" guideline for defense spending, thus setting a precedent for the next two decades.
+The LDP was damaged by the Lockheed scandal in 1976, and lost its majority in the that year's election.
+Miki was embarrassed by this result, resigned as premier, and was succeeded by Takeo Fukuda.

-Early life and family
+Early life and education

 Takeo Miki was born on 17 March 1907, in Gosho, Tokushima Prefecture (present-day Awa, Tokushima), the only child of farmer-merchant Hisayoshi Miki and his wife Takano.
 Aside from farming, his father traded fertilizers, sake, rice and general goods, though he was not a wealthy farmer (gōnō) or from a family of pedigree (kyūke).
 Hisayoshi was born in Kakihara, near Gosho, to farmer Rokusaburō Ino'o, and after briefly working in Osaka, he returned and began working for the Shibata family, the largest landowner in Gosho.
 He met Takano Miki, the daughter of farmer Tokitarō Miki, when the two were working for the Shibata family.
 Hisayoshi took Takano's surname after marriage, and the newlywed were given a house by the Shibata family.

 When Miki was born, Hisayoshi was 33 and Takano was 38 years old, and Miki was raised with much love as he was the only child.
 His mother was particularly careful about his healthcare.

-While studying at Meiji University's Faculty of Law, Miki was able to visit the United States, where he saw firsthand both Anglo-American liberal society as well as that society's aversion towards totalitarian states such as Nazi Germany, Fascist Italy, and the Soviet Union.
-He attended the University of Southern California in Los Angeles, and was awarded an honorary doctorate in law from the institution in 1966.
+While enrolled at Meiji University's Faculty of Law, Miki was able to spend four years from 1932 to 1936 traveling around the United States, where he saw firsthand both Anglo-American liberal society as well as that society's aversion towards totalitarian states such as Nazi Germany, Fascist Italy, and the Soviet Union.
+He attended the University of Southern California in Los Angeles, and was later awarded an honorary doctorate in law from the institution in 1966.